-- Your Lump Sum & Death Benefit Allowance isn't enhanced if you're taking a tax-free lump sum with a pension income or cashing in all or part of your pension pot.
-Otherwise it will be increased by the enhancement factor. - $\bullet \quad \text{Multiply the standard Lump Sum \& Death Benefit Allowance of £1,073,100 by the enhancement factor.} \\$ - Add the standard Lump Sum & Death Benefit Allowance of £1,073,100.
+- Your Lump Sum & Death Benefit Allowance may not be enhanced if you're taking a tax-free lump sum with a pension income or cashing in all or part of your pension pot.
+Otherwise it will be increased by the enhancement factor. - Multiply the standard Lump Sum & Death Benefit Allowance of £1,073,100 by the enhancement factor. - Add the standard Lump Sum & Death Benefit Allowance of £1,073,100.